heliomass/iOSShortcuts/README.md

 ### Installation
 You can install the workflow directly from [this link](https://workflow.is/workflows/82e7348af5ac48d99b47184c8a17d205), or download it as a `.wflow` file from this repository instead.

+## Battery Level
+### Description
+A simple workflow for your Today Widget which shows the current battery percentage.
+Useful for when you're not showing that information in the status bar.

+### Installation
+You can install the workflow directly from [this link](https://workflow.is/workflows/241944156d0f4c8baae93a639fdab06f), or download it as a `.wflow` file from this repository instead.